judelanning/judelanning.github.io/_posts/2024-05-26-homelab-pt-1-deploying-opnsense.md

 ![](23.JPEG){: .normal }

 ## Closing Thoughts
 Now with OPNsense, a switch, and an access point configured I now have a simple, flat network up and running.
-Although this setup is as barebones as it gets, I do plan to make it much more advanced and secure in future posts by implementing VLANs for segregation, IDS/IPS monitoring, and many more controls to ensure a comprehensive, layered defense.
+Although this setup is as barebones as it gets, I do plan to make it much more advanced and secure in future posts by implementing VLANs for segmentation, IDS/IPS monitoring, and many more controls to ensure a comprehensive, layered defense.
 As it stands, my network matches the following layout:
 ![](23.png){: .normal }

 Thanks for taking the time to read this post - feel free to reach out via [LinkedIn](https://www.linkedin.com/in/judelanning/) if you have any questions for me!